Build A Website

 Cookiebot

-The first purely European provider on our list is Cookiebot, offered by Cybot, a Danish company.
-Cookiebot emphasizes its GDPR, CCPA, and ePrivacy conformity.
-Anyone can test whether their website meets the requirements of these on its landing page.
+The first purely European provider on our list is Cookiebot, offered by Cybot, from Denmark.
+Cookiebot emphasizes its GDPR, CCPA, and ePrivacy compliance.
+Anyone can test whether their website conforms to these on its landing page.
 As might be expected, Cookiebot offers all of the features expected of a cookie consent tool: a cookie banner that blocks cookies until users have consented to them.

-Cookiebot offers all of the standard features expected from a cookie consent tool.
+Cookiebot offers all of the typical features expected from a cookie consent tool.

-Owing to its European roots, Cookiebot ensures, first and foremost, that its users conform to the GDPR.
-Beyond that, the tool comes with a cookie database in which users can manage cookies.
-Automatically adjusting the language in which the cookie banner is displayed to that of the visitor using geo-data, can also be configured.
+Owing to its European roots, Cookiebot ensures that its users conform to the GDPR.
+Beyond that, the tool comes with a cookie database where users can manage cookies.
+Automatically adjusting the language in which the cookie banner is displayed to that of the visitor using geo-data, can also be enabled.

-Since 2020, Cookiebot has met the requirements of TCF 2.0, while also offering users the ability to completely block certain cookies on their website.
-Integrating the service is fairly easy: All you'll have to do is insert two lines of JavaScript code on your domain.
+Cookiebot has been TCF 2.0 compliant since 2020, while also offering users the ability to completely block certain cookies on their website.
+Integrating the service is fairly easy: All you have to do is insert two lines of JavaScript code on your domain.

 Even though it's "only" fourth in terms of popularity, Cookiebot is still an excellent option, and like OneTrust, free for the first domain.
-After that, users will have to pay between $10 to $41 per month.
+After that, users will have to pay $13 to $55 per month.

 • Caters to European users